jemmy512/book-notes/linux/linux-proc.md

 * **runnable_avg**: This metric is similar to load_avg but it doesn't consider the task's weight.
 When the task is runnable or running, its weight is considered 1, and 0 otherwise.
 This metric provides a more direct measure of **how many tasks are runnable**, regardless of their priority.

 * **util_avg**: This metric only considers the task's weight when it is actually running on a CPU.
 If the task is runnable but not currently running, or if it is not runnable at all, its weight is considered 0.
 This metric represents the actual **CPU utilization** caused by the task.

 ---

-To explain PELT (Per-Entity Load Tracking) effectively in an interview, you should focus on its key concepts, importance, and how it works.
-Here's a structured approach:

-1. Definition:
-   "PELT is a mechanism in the Linux kernel that tracks and estimates the load and CPU utilization of individual tasks and CPUs over time."

-2. Purpose:
-   "It's used to make informed decisions about task scheduling, load balancing, and CPU frequency scaling."

-3. Key Metrics:
-   "PELT tracks three main metrics:
-   - load_avg: Overall system load
-   - runnable_avg: Time spent runnable (running or waiting to run)
-   - util_avg: Actual CPU utilization"

-4. Core Concept:
-   "PELT uses an exponentially weighted moving average (EWMA) to calculate these metrics, giving more weight to recent activity while still considering historical data."

-5. How it Works:
-   - "PELT updates its metrics at regular intervals (usually every scheduler tick) and on specific events like task switches."
-   - "It applies a decay function to gradually reduce the impact of past events."
-   - "The calculations use fixed-point arithmetic for efficiency."

-6. Importance:
-   "PELT is crucial for:
-   - Effective load balancing across CPUs
-   - Intelligent task placement in heterogeneous systems (like big.LITTLE architectures)
-   - Efficient CPU frequency scaling
-   - Accurate reporting of system load"

-7. Advantages:
-   "PELT provides a smooth, continuous representation of load and utilization, adapting quickly to changes while maintaining historical context."

-8. Real-world Application:
-   "For example, in a multi-core system, PELT helps decide which CPU should handle a new task based on the current load distribution."

-9. Challenges:
-   "Tuning PELT involves balancing responsiveness to changes with stability in measurements, and managing computational overhead."

-10. Recent Developments (if applicable):
-    "Recent Linux kernel versions have introduced refinements to PELT, such as improved handling of idle CPUs."

----